 The Five Steps to an Elder Law Estate Plan

 Practicing elder law estate planning is one of the most enjoyable and professionally rewarding careers an attorney may choose.
 Imagine a practice area where your clients respect your knowledge and treat you with kindness and courtesy.
 They pay your fees in a timely fashion and tell their friends how much they have enjoyed working with you and your firm.
-At the same time, you are rarely facing the pressure of a deadline, much less an adversarial attorney on the other side of a matter trying to best you.
+At the same time, you are rarely facing the pressure of a deadline, much less an adversarial attorney on the other side of a matter trying to beat you.
 In most instances, you are acting in the capacity of a counselor at law (trusted advisor) rather than an attorney at law (professional representative).

 We spend our days meeting with clients, discussing their lives and their families and addressing their fears and concerns.
 Through our knowledge, training, experience and imagination, we craft solutions, occasionally elegant ones, to the age old problem of passing assets from one generation to another as quickly and painlessly as possible.
-At the same time, we also seek to protect those assets from being depleted by taxes, legal fees and nursing home costs to the extent the law allows.
+At the same time, we also seek to protect those assets from being depleted by taxes, legal fees and long-term care costs to the extent the law allows.

 The end result of this process is a client who feels safe and secure in the knowledge that, in the event of death or disability, they have all their bases covered.
 Having achieved peace of mind that their future is well planned and in good hands, they can get on with the business of enjoying their lives.
 For the attorney, a happy and satisfied client has been added to the practice and another potentially lifelong and mutually rewarding relationship has begun.
 Let's look at the strategies and techniques we use to achieve this enviable state of affairs.Major Issues Facing Senior Clients Today

 One of the ways that we help clients is in setting up a comprehensive plan so they may avoid court proceedings upon death or in the event of disability.
 Trusts are used in place of wills for older persons since they do not require court proceedings to settle the estate.
 Trusts also avoid the foreign probate proceeding required for property owned in another state, known as ancillary probate.
 This saves the family time in settling the estate as well as the high costs of legal proceedings.
 In addition, since revocable living trusts, unlike wills, take effect during the grantor's lifetime, the client may stipulate which persons take over in the event of their disability.
 Planning ahead helps maintain control in the family or with trusted advisors and avoids a situation that may not be in the client's best interest.
 For example, in the event of a disability where no plan has been put in place, an application to the court may be required in order to have a legal guardian appointed for the disabled person.
 This may not be the person the client would have chosen.
-In such a case, assets may not be transferred to protect them from being spent down for nursing home costs without court permission, which may or may not be granted.
+In such a case, assets may not be transferred to protect them from being spent down for long-term care costs without court permission, which may or may not be granted.

-Another area in which we assist the client is in saving estate taxes, both state and federal, for married couples by using the two-trust technique.
+Another area in which we assist the client is in saving estate taxes, both state and federal for married couples by using the two-trust technique.
 Assets are divided as evenly as practicable between each of the spouse's trusts.
 While the surviving spouse has the use and enjoyment of the deceased spouse's trust, the assets of that trust bypass the estate of the surviving spouse and go directly to the named beneficiaries when the second spouse dies.
 The two trusts are known as “disclaimer trusts”.
 Tens to hundreds of thousands of dollars, or more, in potential estate taxes may be saved, depending on the size of the estate.
 Furthermore, the revocable living trust avoids the two probates that would occur were the clients to use wills, as the couple's estate must be settled after the death of each spouse in order to save estate taxes.

 The first step in an elder law trusts and estates matter is to gain an understanding of the client's family dynamics.
 If there are children, which is usually the case, we need to determine whether or not they are married.
 Is it a first or second marriage?
 Do they have any children from a previous marriage or do their spouses?
 What kind of work do they do, and where do they live?
 Do they get along with each other and with the parent clients?
 We are looking to determine which family members do not get along with which others and what the reasons may be.
 This goes a long way toward helping us decide who should make medical decisions and who should handle legal and financial affairs.
 Should it be one of them or more than one?
 How should the estate be divided?
+Should they be able to act separately or only together?
 Is the client himself in a second marriage?
 Which children, if any, are his, hers, or theirs?
 Sometimes all three instances may occur in the same couple.
 Here, further exploration of the family functioning will be needed as the potential for hurt feelings, conflicts of interest, and misunderstandings multiplies.
 In addition, great care must be taken to develop a plan for management, control, and distribution of the estate that will not only be fair to the children from a previous marriage but will be seen to be fair as well.
 At times, the assistance of the professional advisor in acting as trustee may be invaluable in helping to keep the peace between family members.
-Finally, this step will also flesh out whether there are any dependents with special needs and which family members and assets might be best suited to provide for such children.Step Two: Reviewing Existing Estate Planning Documents
+Finally, this step will also flesh out whether there are any dependents with special needs and which family members and assets might be best suited to provide for any such children.Step Two: Reviewing Existing Estate Planning Documents

 The second step in an elder law trusts and estates matter is to review any prior estate planning documents the client may have, such as a will, trust, power of attorney, health care proxy and living will, to determine whether they are legally sufficient and reflect the client's current wishes or whether they are outdated.
 Some basic elder law estate planning questions are also addressed at this time such as: